srodriguezcode/spartacusTraining/resources/docs/exercises/03-creating-a-new-component-with-nested-components.md

 In this case, your component has three properties related to child components: a collections of `SimpleResponsiveBannerComponents` and two `SimpleResponsiveBannerComponents`.
 This way, you'll be able to see the two ways of handling child components.

-Take your time to instantiate the component in your application and add it to a page yourself.
+Take your time to instantiate and add the component to a page in your application.

 However, you can use the following impex: